tonethar/IGME-230-GDD-2017-Fall/notes/HW-random-phrases-1.md

 Ideally your theme is appropriate for all ages and audiences.

-To do this assignment, you should have completed at least the 3rd web app tutorial page - [3 - Introduction to the Web Browser DOM](web-apps-3.md).
+To do this assignment, you should have completed at least the 3rd web app tutorial page: [3 - Introduction to the Web Browser DOM](web-apps-3.md).

 ![Web Page](_images/random-phrases-1-done.jpg)